 - The fan-free cooling system also keeps the new MacBook incredibly quiet.

 - Some people may also find the ability to run certain iPhone or iPad apps valuable.
 However, not all apps can run, and the lack of a touchscreen changes the experience.

-- The new chip also provides better graphics processing, though most M1 testers still would not consider the MacBook Air a gaming computer.
+- The new chip also provides better graphics processing, though most M2 testers still would not consider the MacBook Air a gaming computer.

 that they did not notice much of a physical difference between the M1 Air and recent Intel versions of the same model.
 In other words, they both look and feel very similar.
-That’s supposed to change when Apple introduces their 2021 version of the M1 MacBook later in the year.
-Anybody who’s on the fence might want to wait a few more months for the newer model.
+That changed when Apple introduced its 2022 version of the M2 MacBook.
+The M2 chip is 40% faster than the M2.

-operating system.
-The upgrade to the operating system introduces users to new controls, visuals, and ways to interface with their computer.
+, according to CNET.
+The newer chip also charges faster and has a longer battery life.
+The upgrade introduces users to new controls, visuals, and ways to interface with their computers.

-Is it Time to Invest in a New M1 MacBook Air?
+Is it Time to Invest in an M2 MacBook Air?

-Even though most people felt satisfied with the current update from an Intel to an M1 chip, they still expressed disappointment about changes that Apple failed to make.
-For instance, the computer still only comes with two ports, lacks a touchscreen, and does not offer 5G connectivity.
+Even though most people felt satisfied with the update from an Intel to an M1 chip, they still expressed disappointment about changes that Apple failed to make.
+For instance, the computer came with two ports, lacked a touchscreen, and did not offer 5G connectivity.

-How to Save Money on an Apple M1 MacBook Air Laptop
+How to Save Money on an Apple M1 or M2 MacBook Air Laptop

-Some budget-minded MacBook Air fans may want to consider a few tactics to save money on the M1:
+Some budget-minded MacBook Air fans may want to consider a few tactics to save money on the M1 and M2: